edeetee/ffgl-rs/README.md

 - !
 Currently Macos only
   - Wouldn't require too much to get working on windows, someone just needs to test and create the build script
 - FFGL 2 (resolume)
-- VDMX 5
+- VDMX 5 (Currently borked)
+- ISF Shader support

-Please get in contact with me at [dev@edt.nz](mailto:dev@edt.nz) if you have any questions!
+Please get in contact with me at [vis@edt.nz](mailto:vis@edt.nz) if you have any questions!

 ## Functionality